adamduncan/eleventy-auto-navigation/README.md

 - [ ] ~see if can move content page inside `src/content`~
 - [x] site search (~nice to have)
 - [ ] 404 page
+- [ ] Open external links in a new page

 ---